joelmeyerson/cryobase-app/README.md

 ### Step 4.
 Uploading data
 1. Click `Upload Data` (the cloud icon).
 Enter the details for the cryo-EM dataset to be uploaded.
 2. Select the desired storage class (`STANDARD` or `DEEP_ARCHIVE`).
 The details and costs of these classes is provided on the AWS S3 website.
 Essentially `STANDARD` is higher cost but can be downloaded on-demand, while `DEEP_ARCHIVE` is low-cost but requires a 12-48 hour retrieval step before data can be downloaded.
 3. Click `Start Upload`.
-While the upload is in progress you can freely switch to the `Data Archive` section to confirm that a new dataset entry is visible in the table.
+While the upload is in progress you can freely switch to the `Data Archive` section to see the new dataset entry in the table.

 ### Step 5.
 Downloading data
 Data stored in the `STANDARD` storage class